 There's a lot of places one can choose to go camping so to help us convince you to visit Sunset Country, here's a top 10 list of why we should be your camping destination of choice.

 - The first reason is in fact, 70,000 reasons.
-We challenge you to find a camping destination in an area that has 70,000 freshwater lakes to enjoy.
-Making the choice which one to visit is the hard part.
+We challenge you to find a camping destination in an area that has 70,000 freshwater lakes to explore.
+Making the choice of which one to visit is the hard part.